MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 In this task, you will run the Microsoft Entra Connect Sync setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
 Once the configuration is complete, the synchronization process will automatically start.

+**IMPORTANT:** Azure Active Directory has recently been rebranded to Microsoft Entra ID.
+As such, all Azure AD product features are in the process of being rebranded to Microsoft Entra.
+In this case, the original name of Microsoft Entra Connect Sync was Azure Active Directory Connect.
+However, as of this writing, Azure Active Directory Connect has not been rebranded to Microsoft Entra Connect Sync (you'll see this in step 12 where the installation wizard is still branded as Azure AD Connect).
+Keep this in mind if you see Azure AD still referenced on Microsoft 365 pages, product names, or in this case, the Azure AD Connect installation wizard.
+Eventually, all Azure AD branding will be changed to Microsoft Entra.
+Microsoft World Wide Learning will strive to keep these lab instructions updated as the Microsoft 365 Engineering team continues its rebranding efforts.

 1. You should still be logged into **LON-DC1** as the local **adatum\administrator** from the prior task.

 2. After finishing the previous lab exercise, you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.